 How to I join the course?

-When your course is online- you will be sent a meeting invite near the start date, normally a day or 2 before.
-(We send the invite out last minute, as attendees change right up until the last min. so we want to make sure everyone has the correct link).
+When your course is online- you will be sent a meeting invite as above in the JI’s or near the start date, normally a day or 2 before.

 This invite will be sent to the email address you registered with – If it’s your SWAST email account you can easily access it from home or your phone – (Not sure how ? – User guide here)